deb-jani/hackerrank2023/README.md

 # hackerrank2023
 This contains HacckerRanks 30 days of code solutions done by me.
-It maybe written in Java, Python, C or C++.
+It maybe written in Java, Python, or C.